-ELEMENT # Proce dure/Question C NC OFI Comments shared between the C Owner.
-The sampling, testing described by personn consistent with the price Water quality testing frequency specified w Results have been price Owner in accordance has been conducted at the vithin the procedure. comptly communicated to the DWS with the procedure (e.g. the 17 There is a procedure of measurement &amp; ree There is a method for are not used in calibra measuring equipment There are no expired in the calibrations and equipment.
-Calibration and maint satisfactorily complete ensuring that expired standards ations and verifications of t. standards for any standard used d verifications of measuring enance records have been ed for all instruments. n certificates were available for 18 There is a procedure emergency situations processes for emerge emergency response Owner and Operating emergency situations emergency planning r communication protoc emergency contacts.
-Emergency response have been conducted frequency. that includes a list of potential or service interruptions, ency response and recovery, training and testing requirements, Authority responsibilities during , references to municipal measures, and an emergency col and an up-to-date list of training and testing sessions I satisfactorily and at the required dated in the previous calendar
+ELEMENT # Procedure/Question С NC OFI Comments 2.
+The procedure describes how results are recorded and shared between the Operating Authority and the Owner.
+3. The sampling, testing and monitoring programs described by personnel for the subject system are consistent with the procedure.
+4. Water quality testing has been conducted at the frequency specified within the procedure.
+5. Results have been promptly communicated to the DWS Owner in accordance with the procedure (e.g. the submission of monthly reports, annual reports, etc.).
+1. There is a procedure for the calibration & maintenance 2. of measurement & recording equipment.
+There is a method for ensuring that expired standards are not used in calibrations and verifications of 17 3. measuring equipment.
+There are no expired standards for any standard used in the calibrations and verifications of measuring equipment.
+Calibration and maintenance records have been satisfactorily completed for all instruments.
+Calibration verification certificates were available for flow measuring devices.
+1. There is a procedure that includes a list of potential emergency situations or service interruptions, processes for emergency response and recovery, emergency response training and testing requirements, Owner and Operating Authority responsibilities during emergency situations, references to municipal emergency planning measures, and an emergency 18 2. communication protocol and an up-to-date list of emergency contacts.
+Emergency response training and testing sessions 3. have been conducted satisfactorily and at the required frequency.
+4. year.
+Contact lists are displayed at facilities.

-ELEMENT # Procedure/Question C NC OFI Comments 19 conform method conside correcti 2.
-An inter conduct 3.
-The inter prior to 4.
-The on- roundta Manage this mee Standar 5.
-An inter introduc summa a discus potentia 6.
-Internal to Senio 7.
-Any and a procedure for internal audits that evaluates hity, identifies audit criteria, frequency, scope, ology, and record-keeping requirements, its previous audit results, and describes how we/preventive actions are identified/initiated. rnal audit covering all DWQMS elements was ted in the previous calendar year ernal audit checklist was verified and/or updated the previous internal audit site audit component concluded with a ble meeting involving the relevant Operations er, available Operators and internal auditor, and eting served as annual refresher training on the rd and the QMS. rnal audit report was developed and included an etion, a discussion of previous audit results, a ry of internal audit results in tabular format and asion concerning all nonconformities and al nonconformities. audit results were appropriately communicated or Management and Operators. d all nonconformities and potential formities were addressed satisfactorily.
-20 There is evaluate effective included A mana calenda provide manage assessi accurace Plan, ar descript and ren Senior I participa a procedure for management reviews that es the continuing suitability, adequacy and eness of the QMS and considers all of the items d within the Standard gement review was conducted in the previous ir year and it included 1) all required tipocs as d in the Standard, 2) a consideration of best ement practices, 3) the annual review of risk ment outcomes, 4) a consideration of the cy of the DWS description in the Operational nd 5) a consideration of the accuracy of the tion of infrastructure maintenance, rehabilitation ewal programs in the Operational Plan Management and relevant Operators ated in the review and identified deficiencies ion items.
+ELEMENT# Procedure/Question С NC OFI Comments 19 There is a procedure for internal audits that evaluates conformity, identifies audit criteria, frequency, scope, methodology, and record-keeping requirements, considers previous audit results, and describes how corrective/preventive actions are identified/initiated.
+An internal audit covering all DWQMS elements was conducted in the previous calendar year The internal audit checklist was verified and/or updated prior to the previous internal audit The on-site audit component concluded with a roundtable meeting involving the relevant Operations Manager, available Operators and internal auditor, and this meeting served as annual refresher training on the Standard and the QMS.
+An internal audit report was developed and included an introduction, a discussion of previous audit results, a summary of internal audit results in tabular format and a discussion concerning all nonconformities and potential nonconformities.
+Internal audit results were appropriately communicated to Senior Management and Operators.
+Any and all nonconformities and potential nonconformities were addressed satisfactorily.
+20 There is a procedure for management reviews that evaluates the continuing suitability, adequacy and effectiveness of the QMS and considers all of the items included within the Standard A management review was conducted in the previous calendar year and it included 1) all required topics as provided in the Standard, 2) a consideration of best management practices, 3) the annual review of risk assessment outcomes, 4) a consideration of the accuracy of the DWS description in the Operational Plan, and 5) a consideration of the accuracy of the description of infrastructure maintenance, rehabilitation and renewal programs in the Operational Plan Senior Management and relevant Operators participated in the review and identified deficiencies and action items.